awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** When you try to update a project in the console, the update failed with the error: "The policy's default version was not created by enhanced zero click role creation or was not the most recent version created by enhanced zero click role creation\."

  **Possible causes:**
-+ You have manually updated the policies attached to the target AWS CodeBuild service role\.
++ You have updated the policies attached to the target AWS CodeBuild service role\.
-+ You have selected a previous version of a policy attached to the target CodeBuild service role\.
++ You have selected an earlier version of a policy attached to the target CodeBuild service role\.

  **Recommended solutions:**
-+ Edit your CodeBuild project, and clear **Allow CodeBuild to modify this service role so it can be used with this build project**\.
-Manually update the target CodeBuild service role to have sufficient permissions\.
++ Edit your CodeBuild project and clear the **Allow CodeBuild to modify this service role so it can be used with this build project** check box\.
+Verify the CodeBuild service role you are using has sufficient permissions\.
+If you edit your CodeBuild project again, you must clear this check box again\.
 For more information, see [Create a CodeBuild Service Role](setting-up.md#setting-up-service-role)\.
-+ Edit your CodeBuild project, and select **Create a role**\.
++ Edit your CodeBuild project to use a new service role:

+  1. Open the IAM console and create a new service role\.
+For more information, see [Create a CodeBuild Service Role](setting-up.md#setting-up-service-role)

+  1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.

+  1. In the navigation pane, choose **Build projects**\.

+  1. Choose the button next to your build project, choose **Edit**, and then choose **Environment**\.

+  1. For **Service role**, choose the role you created\.

+  1. Choose **Update environment**\.

 ## Error: "Build container found dead before completing the build\.
 Build container died because it was out of memory, or the Docker image is not supported\.
 ErrorCode: 500"<a name="windows-server-core-version"></a>